RichardLitt/birdinginvermont.com/src/nfc-species/cmwa.md

 > Measured calls (N=17) were 37.5-55.3 (46.2) mS in duration and in the 6.4-8.8 (6.9-8.3) kHz frequency range.
 The frequency track was usually single-banded but occasionally showed a faint second band.
 It was typically descending and often slightly downward-arched and was modulated with 3.5-6 (5) humps with a spacing of 7.3-9.8 (8.6) mS and a depth of 0.4-0.7 (0.5) kHz.

+Dunn and Garrett (1997) note:

+> Flight note a soft buzzy _zeet_, slightly softer than similar flight notes of Yellow, Blackpoll, Bay-breasted.

 ### Example Calls